Sharatmaharjan/Notes/BCA/3rd sem/Unit 7: Threads.md

 #### How to Avoid Deadlock?
-To avoid deadlock, you can:
+To avoid deadlock, we can:
 1. **Lock Resources in the Same Order**: Ensure all threads request resources in the same sequence.
 2. **Avoid Nested Locks**: Minimize locking multiple resources at once.